 Now, think of your nonprofit organization.
 You need to deliver on the same fronts to your searcher.
 You have to create a gratifying user experience, great content, a nice looking site, and one which is mobile friendly and locally optimized.
 Make it easy for searchers, and Google will help promote your site as a top ranking nonprofit within that niche.

 These are some of the many practices (in no particular order), you’ll want to employ when building an SEO strategy as a nonprofit organization.
 These not for profit SEO tactics will not only help increase visibility for more keywords within your niche, but also help increase overall rank for multiple searches through Google’s organic results pages.

 Without the community we would not exist.
 We look for ways to give back and be apart of the community.
 If you are a registered not for profit group contact a member of our team to receive exclusive discounts and media coverage services not otherwise offered.
-For more information check out this link!
+For more information check out our managed SEO services!